 To get started with Message Scheduling, refer to the Message Scheduling API documentation.

-As a new feature and one that is in Public Beta, there are some important limitations to be aware of when implementing message scheduling, or when considering using the scheduling functionality at large scale.
+There are some important limitations to be aware of when implementing message scheduling, or when considering using the scheduling functionality at large scale.
 Please read on for details.

 Limitations of Message Scheduling